addow/garmin-connect-export/README.md

 ## Description

 This script will backup your personal Garmin Connect data.
 All downloaded data will go into a directory called `YYYY-MM-DD_garmin_connect_export/` in the current working directory.
-Activity records and details will go into a CSV file called `activities.csv`.
-GPX files (or whatever format you specify) containing track data, activity title, and activity descriptions are saved as well, using the Activity ID.
+Activity and course records and details will go into a CSV file called `activities.csv` or `courses.csv` respectively.
+GPX files (or whatever format you specify) containing track data, activity title, and activity descriptions are saved as well, using the Activity ID (or Course ID).

 If there is no GPS track data (e.g., due to an indoor treadmill workout), a data file is still saved.
 If the GPX format is used, activity title and description data are saved.
 If the original format is used, Garmin may not provide a file at all and an empty file will be created.
 For activities where a GPX file was uploaded, Garmin may not have a TCX file available for download, so an empty file will be created.
 Since GPX is the only format Garmin should have for every activity, it is the default and preferred download format.

 If you have many activities, you may find that this script crashes with an "Operation timed out" message.
 Just run the script again and it will pick up where it left off.

+By default the script will download your activities.
+If you also like to store a copy or backup of your courses, you can specify the `--what courses` argument instead.
+You have the possibility to export them in GPX or FIT format.

 ## Installation